thefirst632student/Qwen-VL-OCR-VQA/README.md

-# Qwen2-VL: Vision-Language Model for OCR and VQA
+# Qwen-VL: Vision-Language Model for OCR and VQA
-This project demonstrates how to use the Qwen2-VL model from Hugging Face for Optical Character Recognition (OCR) and Visual Question Answering (VQA).
+This project demonstrates how to use the Qwen-VL model from Hugging Face for Optical Character Recognition (OCR) and Visual Question Answering (VQA).
 The model combines vision and language capabilities, enabling users to analyze images and generate context-based responses.
 In this project, we'll specifically explore its application in analyzing a football image and providing tactical insights.

 ## Overview
-Qwen2-VL is a state-of-the-art vision-language model that can handle various multimodal tasks, such as:
+Qwen-VL is a state-of-the-art vision-language model that can handle various multimodal tasks, such as:

 - **Visual Question Answering (VQA)**: Answering questions based on an image.
 - **Optical Character Recognition (OCR)**: Extracting text from images.